 Then, the MTBF will be:

 How does MTBF relate to MTTR?

 MTBF measures reliability, whereas MTTR is key to understand the efficiency of repairs.
 Together they allow us to have an estimate of how long a particular system is unavailable.
 Analysing both MTBF and MTTR lets us predict productivity, which obviously decreases or stops completely during failures.
 We can also forecast the costs of maintenance and repairs throughout the year.

 As for MTTR, the goal should be to reduce it.
 On one hand, reducing the MTTR is also dependent on preventive maintenance, given that the number of failures will decrease.
 On the other hand, it’s also crucial to shortening the repair time.
-Here, it’s all about acting quickly and preparing your team — the sooner you respond to a failure, the faster it will be resolved.
+Here, it’s all about acting quickly and preparing your team — the sooner you respond to an equipment breakdown, the faster it will be resolved.

 With a high MTBF and a low MTTR, your system will be working closer to full capacity.
 In this case, maintain best practices and never fail to invest in preventive maintenance!
 Here’s everything you need to know about preventive maintenance in 2020.

 With Infraspeak, it’s easier to stay on top of both of these metrics and to improve your preformance.
 Want to find out how?
 Talk to us!